jessfraz/blog/content/post/linux-observability-with-bpf.md

 The best books don’t confine readers into a box and that is why I love this one in particular.
 After reading and following the exercises, you will be empowered to use BPF like a super power.
-You can use BPF in your toolkit to use on demand when it’s most needed and most useful.
+You can use this in your toolkit to use on demand when it’s most needed and most useful.
 You won’t just learn BPF you will understand it.
 This book is a path to open your mind to the possibilities of what you can build with BPF.